 Avian Collision Team (ACT)

-Window collisions are a surprisingly significant source of bird mortality in the US, causing up to 100 million casualties annually.
-While programs exist in most major cities to study and mitigate this problem, its scale in Boston is largely unknown.
+Window collisions are a surprisingly significant source of bird mortality in the US, causing over 100 million casualties annually.
+While programs exist in most major cities to study and mitigate this problem, we are only beginning to understand its scale in Boston.

 Survey areas include: